Easy farmhouse DIY faux beadboard tutorial that is cheap to make. Learn how to fake beadboard by using an oil-based paint pen and level.

 Some great places to make fake beadboards are under a chair rail pretty much in any room of your home.
 Accent walls in any room of your home.
 Between cabinetry in a laundry room and kitchen.
 And consider it on a ceiling.
 If you do this one I would love to see how it turns out.

-If you want to create a real wainscot that is super easy try my DIY farmhouse style wainscot tutorial.
+If you want to create a real wainscot that is super easy try my DIY farmhouse style wainscot tutorial or my plywood shiplap DIY.
 It is also very easy and cheap to make.
 And if you love upcycle vintage architecture try my DIY exterior dutch door from an old door tutorial.